 Big Generator guided Yes into that friendly future; in the three decades since, Yes’ unique ability to change with the times while staying true to their core sensibilities has cemented their legacy as one of the premiere rock bands of their generation.
 This particular album has aged surprisingly well, holding up better than many of their peers’ offerings from the same time period.
 It is the sound of master musicians and songwriters finding their footing in a new sonic landscape, and emerging stronger for it.

-Photo: Mike Coppola / Staff (courtesy Getty Images)
+Photo: Yes by Mike Coppola / Staff (courtesy Getty Images)